Low-Light (G.I. Joe): Sunbow

 Low-Light appeared in the original G.I.
 Joe animated series.
 Low-Light in his first uniform appeared throughout the second season, and was voiced by Charlie Adler.
 In the series, he is depicted as being an extremely private person, avoiding conversations with his teammates and communicating with them only when necessary.
 He regularly suffers from nightmares and dislikes the dark.
 He wears his night vision goggles to keep him from having to see the night.

 In "Glamour Girls", Low-Light, along with Dial-Tone, helps his model sister Una and her singer friend Satin move.
 Una and Satin attend a photo shoot they are invited to, though Low-Light believes it to be bogus, and go missing afterwards.
 Low-Light investigates the disappearance and is a part of a team of Joes led by Flint to rescue Cover Girl and Lady Jaye when they join Una and other female models as Cobra captives.

 In "Nightmare Assault", it is hinted that abuse from his father might have played a role in his fear of the dark.
-In a dream, his father berates him for being afraid of the dark, and orders him to kill rats.
+In a dream, his father berates him for being afraid of the dark, and challenges him to kill rats.
 Low-Light defeats the giant cobras in his bad dream, resisting and overcoming his nightmare.
 Also in the episode, Doctor Mindbender inserts nightmares into the Joes' minds with a machine he invented, and the Joes realize that only Low-Light can help get rid of them.
 In a shared dream, Low-Light controls the nightmare with elements from his own nightmare, allowing the Joes to overcome theirs.